tito-arch/BABC-2/content/posts/what-s-app-new-features-2022.md

 {{< youtube ejyS5ybq0xI&t >}}

 Communities are a great way to organize related groups.
-This comes with tools to enable Admins to easily broadcast messages
+This comes with tools to enable Admins to easily broadcast messages to related groups.

+>
+>  **_"_**Communities on WhatsApp enables people to bring together separate groups under one umbrella with a structure that works for them.
+That way people can receive updates sent to the entire Community and easily organize smaller discussion groups on what matters to them.
+Communities contain powerful tools for admins, including announcement messages that are sent to everyone and control over which groups can be included.**_" \~ WA._**